ArvindYadav7/PMTPred/README.md

 # PMTPred
 A method for the prediction of protein methyltransferases (PMTs).
 To cater a wider usersbase, and contribute to the research community, we have provided this open source standalone tool PMTPred.
+It has been tested on both Windows and Linux platforms.
 ## Introduction
 PMTs constitute a class of enzymes that catalyze the methylation of lysine or arginine  residues on histones and non-histones proteins.
 A number of PMTs have been directly associated with the pathogenesis of diseases such as human cancers, inflammatory diseases, neurodegenerative diseases etc.

 PMTPred is a freely available standalone software package developed to predict the PMTs with high accuracy using SVM algorithm.
 This software could be used to fast and accurate prediction and large scale annotation project for the PMTs with high speed.
-It allows users to flexible use by providing protein sequence in fasta file as an input and this program will predict the class of given query protein sequence with prediction pprobability score.This page provides information about standalone PMTPred
+It allows users to flexible use by providing protein sequence in fasta file as an input and this program will predict the class of given query protein sequence with prediction pprobability score.This page provides information about standalone PMTPred.

 # Requirement
-This method is developed using platform of python version 3 (version 3.8).
+This method is developed using platform of python version 3.10.
 Before running PMTPred, user should make sure all the following packages are installed in their python environment.

-- Numpy
+- Numpy 1.23.4
-- Pandas
+- Pandas 1.4.4
-- Pickle
-- Sklearn
+- Sklearn 1.1.2

+After this step, your system is ready to run the program.
 # Download
-1. Download the repo using https://github.com/ArvindYadav7/PMTPred
+1. Clone the repo using `git clone https://github.com/ArvindYadav7/PMTPred.git`
+2. Alternatively, you can download the zip folder using https://github.com/ArvindYadav7/PMTPred-main
-2. Extract or uncompress the PMTPred-main.zip file.
+3. Extract or uncompress the PMTPred-main.zip file.
-3. See how to use section to find instruction for running the program.
+4. See how to use section to find instruction for running the program.
 # How to use
-1. Open the **Command Prompt** on Windows OS.
+1. Open the **Terminal or Command Prompt** on your system.
 2. Navigate to your uncompressed PMTPred folder by `cd /path/PMTPred`
 3. Run `python PMTPred.py -h` for instructions regarding running of the program.
 It will provide the complete list of options for usage.